 Have you ever taken the time to look at the world around you and marvel at its natural beauty?
-From humongous oceans and dense forests to sweeping plains and rolling hills, nature paints a vivid picture that can take your breath away.
+From huge oceans and dense forests to sweeping plains and rolling hills, nature paints a picture that can take your breath away.

 Have you ever WONDERed how mountains got there, though?
 Did they fall out of the sky and land where they are?
 Not quite!
-Read on to learn more about how mountains are formed.
+Read on to learn more about how mountains form.

-There are several different ways that mountains can form.
+There are a few ways that mountains can form.
 One thing these methods have in common is that they all take millions of years!

-Many mountains were formed as a result of Earth’s tectonic plates smashing together.
-The Earth’s crust is made up of multiple tectonic plates.
+Most mountains formed from Earth’s tectonic plates smashing together.
+Below the ground, Earth’s crust is made up of multiple tectonic plates.
 They’ve been moving around since the beginning of time.
 And they still move today as a result of geologic activity below the surface.
 On average, these plates move at a rate of about one to two inches each year.

-When two tectonic plates converge, their edges can crumple kind of like an aluminum can does when you crush it.
+When two tectonic plates come together, their edges can crumple.
+Think of what happens to an aluminum can when you crush it.
 It’s a bit like that!
-The result of these tectonic plates crumpling is huge slabs or rock being pushed up into the air.
+The result of these tectonic plates crumpling is huge slabs of rock being pushed up into the air.
 What are those called?
 Mountains, of course!
 Specifically, these are called “fold mountains.”

 For example, the tectonic plates that lie underneath India and Asia crashed into each other over 25 million years ago.
 What happened?
-The Himalayas, including Mount Everest, were formed.
+The Himalayas, including Mount Everest, formed.
 And they’re still pushing against each other.
-That means the Himalayas continue to grow even today!
+That means the Himalayas are still growing even today!

-Mountains can also form along natural fault lines.
-These are places in Earth's crust where tectonic plates grind against each other.
-Occasionally, two plates will grind together, resulting in one plate lifting up and tilting over.
+Sometimes, instead of crashing together, two tectonic plates grind against each other.
+Occasionally, this results in one plate lifting up and tilting over.
 The result?
-A mountain range, like the Sierra Nevada mountain range in California.
+A fault-block mountain range!
+One example is the Sierra Nevada mountain range in California.